CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab5/README.md

 ## Hindsight

-It would better to fabricate the TRL designs and go throught the calibration procedure.
+It would be better to fabricate the TRL designs and go throught the calibration procedure.

 ## Reflection

-Optimizing the HFSS design took long time.
+Optimizing the HFSS design took most of the time.